ETC of PWD Whistle Blowing Policy

 or email: firstname.lastname@example.org

-Any of the ETC of PWD trustees, employees, volunteers or others associated with the charity wishing to make a complaint against the charity might also consult Protect, a specialist Whistle Blowing charity, which can help explain: what types of wrongdoing you can report; legal rights; next steps if you decide to report something
+Any of the ETC of PWD trustees, employees, volunteers or other stakeholders associated with the charity wishing to make a complaint against the charity might also consult Protect, a specialist Whistle Blowing charity, which can help explain: what types of wrongdoing you can report; legal rights; next steps if you decide to report something

 Protect’s free and confidential advice line: Telephone: 0800 055 7214